Right to sexuality: Acts of violence

 Acts of violence against LGBT people are often especially vicious compared to other bias-motivated crimes and include killings, kidnappings, beatings, rape, and psychological violence, including threats, coercion and arbitrary depravations of liberty.

-Examples of violent acts against people of diverse sexual orientation are too numerous to account here, and they occur in all parts of the world.
+Examples of violent acts against people of diverse sexual orientation are too numerous to account for here, and they occur in all parts of the world.
 A particularly distressing example is the sexual assault and murder of fifteen lesbians in Thailand in March 2012.
-In that example, two lesbian couples were killed by men who objected to their relationship and who were embarrassed when they were unable to convince the women into heterosexual relationships with themselves.
+In that example, two lesbian couples were killed by men who objected to their relationship and who were embarrassed when they were unable to convince the women to enter heterosexual relationships with them.

+In another disturbing case, which took place in 2017 in a church located in Brazil, a 13-year-old lesbian girl fell victim to sexual abuse after confessing to her bishop her sexual orientation.
+The bishop then proceeded to anoint the girl with oil under the pretext of "gay healing", to which the young girl was left traumatized and in need of psychological care.

+In another case, Nex Benedict, a 16-year-old teenager, was found dead inside their own home.
+Nex Benedict was a teenager who was using they/them pronouns, getting comfortable with their sexuality and expressing how they truly were.
+At school, many other teens bullied and picked on them due to their pronouns.
+It got to the point where Benedict was beaten; they died the following day.

-Often acts of violence against people of diverse sexual orientation are perpetrated by the victim's own family.
-In a case in Zimbabwe, the multiple rape of a lesbian was organised by her own family in an attempt to "cure" her of homosexuality.
+Often, acts of violence against people of diverse sexual orientations are perpetrated by the victim's own family.
+In the case of Zimbabwe, 18-year-old Tina Machida was raped multiple times as a lesbian which her own family organized in an attempt to "normalize" her from homosexuality.

 In those cases, as in many other cases of violence against people of diverse sexual orientation, State law enforcement authorities are complicit in human rights abuses for failing to persecute violators of rights.